yashraj163-hue/calculus/README.md

 ***current main target :dynamic execution  *** method:Dijkstra’s Algorithm  if redbull lasts long enough..
-**NOTE: all classes uses buffer/scanner functions currently and will use until logic is written. gui will only be implemented later. feel free to comment/point any unoptimised or shit code/algo since I am still a beginner sophomore
+**NOTE: all classes uses buffer/scanner functions currently and will use until logic is written. gui will only be implemented later. feel free to comment/point any unoptimised or shit code/algo since I am still a beginner and sophomore.

 Calculus is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by